 If you are new to air miles and Avios, take a look at our ‘Beginners Guide to Collecting Avios Points‘ which answers a lot of questions you may have.

 After that, a good place to go is the ‘Favourites‘ tab – in particular, our ‘Avios Redemption University‘ articles.
 If you want to know the inside secrets of how to get the best value when you spend your Avios points, you need to read these 17 articles.

 You should also check out our ‘Credit Cards Update‘ page, as signing up for a travel credit card is by far the easiest way to build up your Avios and other points quickly.
 For example, the FREE American Express Preferred Rewards Gold card will get you 20,000 points just for signing up and spending £2,000.

 After all that, you need to decide how to follow Head for Points – by bookmarking the site and checking it daily (my preferred choice), signing up to our emails via the box further down this page or following us on Facebook, Twitter, Google+ or LinkedIn.

 What is Head for Points?

-Head for Points is the only widely-read UK blog dedicated exclusively to collecting airmiles and hotel loyalty points.
+Head for Points is the only widely-read UK business travel site focussed on collecting airmiles and hotel loyalty points.